TOP IDEAS FOR WEEKEND BREAKS IN EUROPE

 *Incidentally, flights to Verona often have some of the lowest prices, making it one of the cheapest city breaks around.

 Our final choice for weekend breaks in Europe goes to the wonderful town of Alicante.
-Fed up of the British winter that was dragging on, we booked a short break abroard very last minute after checking the weather forecast and opting for somewhere we could sit outside in the sunshine and enjoy a beverage in March.
+Fed up of the British winter that was dragging on, we booked a short break abroad very last minute after checking the weather forecast and opting for somewhere we could sit outside in the sunshine and enjoy a beverage in January.

 Unlike some Spanish bolt-holes that feel like ghost towns in the winter, Alicante actually shows its true face when the tourists go home.
 It has a university, a colourful history, a firm foothold in the foodie scene and a strong high street for shoppers.
 All evidence that Alicante can hold its own in the weekend break department!

-Book yourself on a food tour (or take our free one here), drink cocktails with students in the Old Town, discover the picture-postcard rainbow streets of Santa Cruz, and look down on all of Alicante’s glory from the castle heights of Mount Benacantil.
+Book yourself on a food tour, drink cocktails with students in the Old Town, discover the picture-postcard rainbow streets of Santa Cruz, and look down on all of Alicante’s glory from the castle heights of Mount Benacantil.
 But most of all, stroll the promenades with a morning coffee in hand and the rays on your face, and eat local almond cake with horchata on the palm tree-lined terraces of Avenida de Ramon y Cajal.
 Alicante is one of the best winter city breaks Europe has to offer!

 We stayed at the spa hotel Sercotel Suites del Mar.
-A sleek place on the marina with views from all rooms and excellent facilities in case the weather doesn’t work in your favour.
+A sleek place on the marina with views from all rooms and excellent facilities, including a SPA, in case the weather doesn’t work in your favour.
 We would definitely go back!